-As a registered member of the British Association for Counselling and Psychotherapy (MBACP), I am bound by their Code of Ethics and will adhere to their guidelines.
-This ensures I receive regular supervision, personal therapy, and on-going professional development.
-Further information about BACP is available from http://www.bacp.co.uk, or Tel: 0870 443 5252.
+As a Registered Member of the British Association for Counselling and Psychotherapy (MBACP), I am bound by their Code of Ethics and will adhere to their guidelines.
+This ensures I receive regular supervision and undertake on-going professional development.

-> Please feel free to get in touch by email or phone if you would like to find out more or book an introductory session.
+Please feel free to get in touch if you would like to find out more or book an introductory session.

-> Training, qualifications & experience
+Training, qualifications & experience

 I am a male counsellor, trained and qualified in Integrative therapeutic counselling and am a registered member of the British Association for Counselling and Psychotherapy (MBACP), with full professional indemnity insurance.

 My counselling experience began in the 1990s with the completion of a Certificate in Combined Counselling Theory and Skill.
 As well as professional counselling, I have some 30 years' practice supporting people experiencing bereavement, trauma or other life difficulties through my voluntary work with Victim Support, Samaritans, ARC Counselling, the Coroner’s Court Support Service, with homeless people through CRISIS, and working in a therapeutic residential setting for adults with learning difficulties.
 This work has provided me with a wealth of experience, interacting with and supporting individuals from diverse communities and backgrounds through difficult and distressing times in their lives.

 In my professional capacity as a qualified counsellor I have helped clients with varied issues, including:

 - relationship difficulties